Finance glossary

 ImmigrationLabour Market Impact Assessment required for many employer-sponsored jobs.

-Example: Some work permits require a positive LMIA.
+Example: Example: Some work permits require a positive LMIA.

 PGWP